muze-interactive/practice-rig-setups/README.md

 In the previous diagrams,
 you'll see for the most part that DAW integration is shown at the DI output level.
-But in some circumstances, I route the bass input signal directly from the effects chain via USB (for example, the HX Stomp).
+I generally avoid routing from the effects chain via USB (i.e. HX Stomp), as makes the configuration inconsistent and may introduce more latency.

 I also factor in recording multiple tracks for learning purposes: